|HEAD||Dr Coppee Jean-Yves / firstname.lastname@example.org|

 The complete list of all these projects is available on the website of the platform.
-The projects centered on model microorganisms and pathogens notably concern Legionella pneumophila, Entamoeba histolytica, Plasmodium falciparum, Streptomyces lividans and Mycobacterium.
-The projects dedicated to higher eukaroytes mainly concern human, mouse drosophila and zebrafish.
+The projects centered on model microorganisms and pathogens notably concern Legionella pneumophila, Entamoeba histolytica, Plasmodium, Mycobacterium smegmatis, Mycobacterium abscessus.
+The projects dedicated to higher eukaryotes mainly concern Homo sapiens, Mus musculus and Drosophila melanogaster.

 These projects aim at answering the following biological questions: